valdepeace/node-parse-tgd/README.md

 # node-parse-tgd
-parse de ficheros tgd con node
+Parse binary files tachograf to tgd with node